dimaslanjaka/hexo-adsense/README.md

 # hexo-adsense
-Hexo adsense support (under development)
+Hexo adsense support

+> development finished on 12 November 2021

 # Features
 - can display adsense to all pages except specific posts or pages (multiple supported)